SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 The blinding factor, \\( k_s\\) can be generated using a Diffie-Hellman construction.
-The commitment \\( C_s\\) needs to be constructed with the script the Bob agrees on.
+The commitment \\( C_s\\) needs to be constructed with the script that Bob agrees on.
 Until it is mined, Alice could modify the script via double-spend and thus Bob must wait until the transaction is confirmed before accepting the conditions of the smart contract between Alice and himself.